ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     to spawn back to the parent from which they came.
 The walkers undergo death and annihilation like usual (however, the walkers for annihilation are chosen randomly as they differ depending on their parent).

+**FINDGUIDINGFUNCTION** [iGuideDets]
+    Default=.false.
+[100]

+    This is a parallel FCIMC option.
+At the end of a spawning calculation, the iGuideDets most populated determinants are found and these and their final walker populations (with sign) are printed out (in order of their bit strings) to a file named GUIDINGFUNC to be used in the subsequent calculation.

+**USEGUIDINGFUNCTION** [iInitGuideParts]
+    Default=.false.

+    This is a parallel FCIMC option.
+This option takes the GUIDINGFUNC file produced in a previous calculation and reads in the guiding (or annihilating) function from it.
+The population on the HF determinant in this guiding function is then set to be iInitGuideParts, and the remaining determinants are populated based on their occupations from the previous calculation (in GUIDINGFUNC) relative to the HF determinant.
+    The function of this guiding function is then to sit in the background of a calculation, able to annihilate walkers, but unable to itself spawn of have its walkers die.
+    Assuming the GUIDINGFUNC from the previous calculation has the correct nodal structure, this guiding function should serve to instantly remove walkers spawned with the incorrect sign.

 The following option are only available in **MCSTAR** calculations: